Raissa (Malaysian-British singer)

-Raissa (born 1997 in Zaragoza (Spain)) is a Malaysian–British singer-songwriter.
+Raissa (born 1997 in Zaragoza (Spain)) is a Spanish-British singer-songwriter raised in Kuala Lumpur Malaysia.
 She became publicly known for her debut single "Bullying Boys", followed by "Valentine" and "Angel Energy" and for a collaboration with the producer Mark Ronson, “I Want to See the Bright Lights Tonight”.

 She was one of American blog Ones to Watch's picks for 2020, described as "the DIY artist with dreams of doing it all".
 She was signed to Zelig Records, an imprint of American label Columbia Records owned by Mark Ronson.